Change Manager: Definition, background, tips – How to lead change successfully

 It is therefore important to give successes time and attention.

 If something has worked well, communicate this!
 Appreciate those who have been successful and don’t be afraid to publicize their success!
 Everyone should know that.
 Also communicate what exactly led to the success.
-This encourages your employees and shows that you are committed to change.
+This will encourage your employees and show that you are committed to the change.
 After all, we want everyone to see that the change was worth it!

 A change process therefore needs to be well planned if it is to be successful.
 The most important thing is to take people with you.
-If you have little time to devote the necessary attention to this process, or if you are unsure, seek professional support.
-We at berliner team are happy to help you take the right steps to make your change process a success.
+If you have little time to devote the necessary attention to this process, or if you are unsure, get professional support.
+We at the berlin team will be happy to help you take the right steps to make your change process a success.

 Reading on the subject of change management: